mavilein/mavilein.github.com/_posts/2015-09-01-comparing-error-handling-scalas-try-with-scalazs-either-disjunction.md

 }
 {% endhighlight %}

-As you can see someone was so nice to provide us with two different implementations.
+As you can see someone was so kind to provide us with two different implementations.
 So we can explore both ways of handling errors.
-Our task is to write a function `homePageForUser` for each version of the Service that that accepts a userId and a secret and returns a `Homepage` instance, which represents the home page of the user.
+Our task is to write a function `homePageForUser` for each version of the Service that accepts a userId and a secret and returns a `Homepage` instance, which represents the home page of the user.
 The signatures of the new methods look like this:

 {% highlight scala %}
 // the function that uses the EitherService